 One of the take home messages from this study is to make sure you factor basic caloric requirements into your basic food storage plan.
 Not all grains are equal when it comes to calculating calories.
 Wheat at 1520 calories per pound has less calories than white rice at 1650 calories per pound.
 It doesn’t look like a big deal until you multiply it out and see the difference

 - 300 lbs wheat = 456,000 calories = 1,249 calories a day for 1 year

 - 300 lbs white rice = 495,000 calories = 2,007 calories a day for 1 year

 - 300 lbs black beans = 461,400 calories = 1,264 calories a day for 1 year

-Check out the long term storage plans on the chart below.
-These plans are designed to fit under a twin bed and do not have quite enough calories to feed one person for an entire year without supplementation.
-However, if either of these plans were used to supplement a 3 month supply of everyday foods stored in a pantry, it would be perfect and bring the total caloric intake in line with basic requirements.
+Boxes of #10 cans can easily fit under a twin bed.
+We have found that 12 cases of 6 cans will fit nicely.
+That 72 cans of dry goods will come close but will probably not have quite enough calories to feed one person for an entire year without supplementation.
+However, if it is used to supplement a 3 month supply of everyday foods stored in a pantry, or garden fresh fruits and vegetables, it would be perfect and bring the total caloric intake in line with basic requirements.

 Vitamins, minerals and other nutrients are a critical to our overall health.
 The men in the Minnesota Semi-Starvation Experiment were suffering not only from a lack of calories, but from the basic nutrition required to maintain health.